 Looking at crypto charts, there are four main types of candlesticks that you can follow when trading cryptocurrencies in the short-term range.
 They include bullish engulfing candles, bearish engulfing candles, bullish hammer reversals, and bearish hammer reversals.

-1. Bullish engulfing candles are green and each of the candle meets price range of the previous one.
+1. Bullish engulfing candles are green and each of the candles meets the price range of the previous one.
 It closes at a price higher than that of the previous candle and so is a more bullish indicator.
 It signifies that the price will be rising very soon and it is a good time for a cryptocurrency.

 These kinds of candlesticks are formed when the price is moving beyond both the high and low of the previous candlestick price.
 It tells a trader that the price has moved down, found some support or buying volume and then made a bullish move back up by breaking the previous high.
 It signifies a sustained upward move or change in trend.